 With this feature, the administrators are able to extract this data as .png or .pdf reports.

-Note: Unlike other report export options in NetScaler MAS, you can export the App Dashboard and Security Dashboard reports only as .pdf or .png files.
+Unlike other report export options in Citrix ADM, you can export the App Dashboard and Security Dashboard reports only as .pdf or .png files.
 Other options such as, .jpg and .csv are not supported currently.

 On the Application Dashboard or App Security Dashboard page, click the export icon at the top right side of the page.